+41 79 446 14 86 info@immofisc.ch

 In summary:

-It is clear that the third and fourth ages are not really suited to direct real estate investments and that for this category of investors it is better to turn to indirect real estate investment which exists in different forms.
+It is clear that the third and fourth age are not really suited to direct real estate investments and that for this category of investors it is better to turn to indirect real estate investment which exists in different forms.